Division of Boothby: History

 At the 2004 election, despite a solid national two-party swing and vote to the Liberals, Boothby became a marginal Liberal seat for the first time in over half a century, with Labor's Chloë Fox reducing the Liberal margin to 5.4 percent even as incumbent Andrew Southcott narrowly won enough primary votes to retain the seat without the need for preferences.
 Labor's Nicole Cornes reduced Southcott's margin even further to 2.9 percent at the 2007 election.
 At the 2010 election Labor's Annabel Digance came within 638 votes of ending the long Liberal run in the seat.
 At 0.75 percent Boothby was the most marginal seat in South Australia.
 However, Boothby became a fairly safe Liberal seat again at the 2013 election.

 In 2015, Southcott announced his retirement from parliament to take effect at the 2016 federal election.
 The Liberals preselected doctoral student and newspaper columnist Nicolle Flint.
 Labor preselected 2015 Davenport state by-election candidate Mark Ward.
 The Nick Xenophon Team announced Mitcham councillor Karen Hockley as their candidate.
 ABC psephologist Antony Green's 2016 federal election guide for South Australia stated NXT had a "strong chance of winning lower house seats and three or four Senate seats".
 Flint won the contest.
 Flint held on narrowly on 53.5 percent of the two-party vote on a swing of 3.6 percent, making the seat marginal once again.

-A redistribution ahead of the 2019 federal election pared back the Liberal margin further, to 2.7 percent.
+A redistribution ahead of the 2019 federal election pared back the Liberal margin to 2.7 percent.
 This came even as Boothby absorbed Glenelg and much of the Holdfast Bay area from neighbouring Hindmarsh.
 Flint won reelection again, despite suffering a swing of 1.3 points.
-With a margin of 1.3 points, Boothby was the most marginal seat in South Australia, and one of the most marginal metropolitan Coalition seats in Australia at the 2022 election.
+With a margin of 1.3 points, Boothby was the most marginal seat in South Australia and one of the most marginal metropolitan Coalition seats in Australia at the 2022 election.

 On 26 February 2021, Flint announced her retirement from parliament to take effect at the 2022 Australian federal election.
-Vinnies SA CEO Louise Miller-Frost was preselected by Labor in mid-2021, and won the seat at the 21 May 2022 Federal election with 4.66% swing.
-The seat now has a 3.28% margin.
+Vinnies SA CEO Louise Miller-Frost was preselected by Labor in mid-2021 and won the seat at the 21 May 2022 Federal election with 4.66% swing.
+Flint sought to regain Boothby in 2025, but Miller-Frost retained it on a swing of 7.8 percent.
+This was enough to boost her margin to 11 percent, the strongest result for Labor in the seat's history and enough to make it a safe Labor seat on paper.